Sister Ping: International network and collections

-Sister Ping hired scores of people in several different countries to move her human cargo for her, hold them hostage until their smuggling fees were paid, and collect those fees from them.
-Sometimes her customers were lucky and arrived safely in the United States where they paid the exorbitant fees Sister Ping charged, and were released.
+Ping hired scores of people in several different countries to move her human cargo for her, hold them hostage until their smuggling fees were paid, and collect those fees from them.
+Sometimes her customers were lucky and arrived safely in the United States where they paid the exorbitant fees Ping charged, and were released.

-To ensure her customers paid their smuggling fees, Sister Ping hired armed thugs from the Fuk Ching, Chinatown's most vicious and feared gang, to transport and guard her customers in the United States.
-The presence of these gang members guaranteed that Sister Ping got paid the $25,000 to $45,000 fee she demanded for the trip.
+To ensure her customers paid their smuggling fees, Ping hired armed thugs from the Fuk Ching, Chinatown's most vicious and feared gang, to transport and guard her customers in the United States.
+The presence of these gang members guaranteed that Ping got paid the $25,000 to $45,000 fee she demanded for the trip.

-Sister Ping also ran a money transmitting business out of her Chinatown variety store.
+Ping also ran a money transmitting business out of her Chinatown variety store.

 Scope and notoriety

 Individuals who conducted such Chinese illegal human smuggling operations are known as "snakeheads" from the Chinese translation for human-smuggler.
-Almost all of the immigrants whom Sister Ping harbored came from Fujian province.
+Almost all of the immigrants whom Ping harbored came from Fujian province.
 She was renowned as the most notorious snakehead, operating the largest, most sophisticated operation of its kind, which became international in scale.
 The U.S. Department of Justice declared at her sentencing that "Sister Ping is one of the first, and ultimately most successful, human smugglers of all time."
 It is estimated that Ping amassed around $40 million.

 Legal pursuit

-In 1994, Sister Ping was invited to Beijing, China along with other overseas notables of Fujianese descent to celebrate an anniversary celebration of the Communist Party.
+In 1994, Ping was invited to Beijing, China along with other overseas notables of Fujianese descent to celebrate an anniversary celebration of the Communist Party.
 She was arrested when she arrived but according to police and friends, she paid bribes to escape custody.
 Later in December 1994, Ping learned of the US indictment and she fled, returning to China where she continued her business.